 Situated on a spot of land in what was formerly a part of the Mississippi Territory, is Samson, Alabama.
 What we know as the “Wiregrass” was at one time the Indian reservation of the Lower Creek Indians.

+According to the older history of the town, it was first named McKinleyville, then Morristown, and finally Sampson (then shortened to Samson).
 After the fire of April 6, 1907 industries were brought into the community to reinforce the agricultural economy which was the main source of income for the citizenry, once the turpentine industry had declined.
 Livestock and poultry has now complimented the row-crop farming of peanuts, corn and soybeans.

 The rich and varied history of Samson includes the story of the town motto, which has changed three times since the town was founded.